U.S. diplomat heads to Asia but no talks with North Korea scheduled

 The test, the first of its kind by North Korea, triggered an emergency U.N.
 Security Council meeting and a call for global action by the United States.

-Yun, the U.S. State Department's special representative for North Korea policy, will travel to Singapore July 11-13 to attend the conference of the Northeast Asia Cooperation Dialogue (NEACD), and will then travel to Myanmar.
+Yun, the U.S. State Department's special representative for North Korea policy, will be in Singapore July 11 to 13 to attend the conference of the Northeast Asia Cooperation Dialogue (NEACD), and will then travel to Myanmar.

+The North Korean mission to the United Nations said Pyongyang was not sending a delegation to the dialogue.

-Yun negotiated Pyongyang's release of Otto Warmbier, a U.S. student sentenced to 15 years hard labour for trying to steal an item with a propaganda slogan, who returned to the United States in a coma on June 13 and died June 19.
+Yun negotiated Pyongyang's release of Otto Warmbier, a U.S. student sentenced to 15 years' hard labor for trying to steal an item with a propaganda slogan, who returned to the United States in a coma on June 13 and died June 19.
 While visiting the North to secure his release, Yun met three other Americans held there.

-The University of California at San Diego's Institute on Global Conflict and Cooperation (IGCC), which sponsors the conference, said North Korean officials are not expected this year.
-They came in 2016 and 2012, according to IGCC's website.
+The University of California at San Diego's Institute on Global Conflict and Cooperation (IGCC), which sponsors the conference, said North Korean officials attended the forum in 2016 and 2012.

-Katina Adams, a spokeswoman for the State Department's Bureau of East Asian and Pacific Affairs, also said Washington understood the North Koreans would not take part this year and stressed that "Yun’s participation in NEACD in no way indicates the United States is prepared to engage with North Korea."

-The North Korean mission to the United Nations did not immediately respond to a request for comment.

-From Singapore, Yun will travel July 17-18 to Myanmar, where North Korea will also be on the agenda, Adams said.
+From Singapore, Yun will travel July 17 and 18 to Myanmar, where North Korea will also be on the agenda, Adams said.

 In September, the then top U.S. diplomat for East Asia, Daniel Russel, told a congressional hearing there could be “a few residual pockets” in the Myanmar military who might still have interactions with North Korea.

-Reporting by Arshad Mohammed and David Brunnstrom; Editing by Steve Orlofsky and James Dalgleish
+Reporting by Arshad Mohammed and David Brunnstrom; Additional reporting by Michelle Nichols at the United Nations; Editing by James Dalgleish and Peter Cooney